demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 2. If you see the following error message: `Error in API call to Microsoft Teams: [403] - UnknownError`, then it means the AAD application has insufficient permissions.

-3. Since the integration works based on Docker port-mapping, it can not function if the Docker is set to run with the host networking (`--network=host`).
+3. Since the integration works based on Docker port mapping, it can't function if the Docker is set to run with the host networking (`--network=host`).
 For more details, refer to the [Docker documentation](https://docs.docker.com/network/host/).

 ## Download Demisto Bot